ovbystrova/Interferance/README.md

 - train/test split
     - on language (imbalanced classes!)
     - on speaker type (HL/FL)
 - ?? do we want to cut each test into multiple of the mode length since we already have imbalanced classes and are probably going to cut classes to the same size ??
+(MAYBE LATER)
 - test the classiffiers on real data
     - on language - cut classes to the same size (leaving the smallest ones out)
     - on speaker type (HL/FL)